xpladev/docs/content/en/docs/develop/core-modules/slashing.md

 for vote in block.LastCommitInfo.Votes {
   signInfo := GetValidatorSigningInfo(vote.Validator.Address)

-  // This is a relative index, so it counts blocks the validator SHOULD have
+  // This is a relative index, so we counts blocks the validator SHOULD have
   // signed.
-The 0-value default signing info is used if no signed block is present, except for
+We use the 0-value default signing info if not present, except for
   // start height.
   index := signInfo.IndexOffset % SignedBlocksWindow()
   signInfo.IndexOffset++

   // Update MissedBlocksBitArray and MissedBlocksCounter.
 The MissedBlocksCounter
-  // just tracks the sum of MissedBlocksBitArray to avoid needing to
+  // just tracks the sum of MissedBlocksBitArray.
+That way we avoid needing to
   // read/write the whole array each time. missedPrevious := GetValidatorMissedBlockBitArray(vote.Validator.Address, index)
   missed := !signed